Retro Recordings XR — Heritage — Legends

 built the sound.

 Records have producers and performers on the sleeve.
-The engineers behind the glass — the people who chose the microphones, set the levels, ran the tape, rode the faders, and printed the master — rarely get their names on anything.
+The engineers behind the glass — the people who chose the microphones, set the levels, ran the tape, rode the faders, and printed the master — don’t always get their names on anything.

-This archive honours fifteen engineers and producers whose ears, hands, and decisions shaped recorded music.
-Each is no longer with us.
-Each defined a sound that outlasted them.
+This archive honours the engineers and producers whose ears, hands, and decisions shaped recorded music.
+Some are sadly no longer with us.
+Each defined a sound that outlasted them — or is still defining it.

 Beatles · Atlantic · Blue Note · Sun · Capitol · Black Ark · Holloway Road · Curson Avenue · Westlake · Electrical Audio.
-Fifteen places, fifteen sounds, fifteen people.
+The places, the sounds, the people behind the glass.

 George Martin